Turkish student at Tufts University is latest Palestinian supporter swept up in US crackdown

 A bystander is heard asking, “Why are you hiding your faces?”

+Ozturk, who is Muslim, was meeting friends for iftar, a meal that breaks a fast at sunset during Ramadan, according to her lawyer, Mahsa Khanbabai.

-Ozturk's lawyer, Mahsa Khanbabai, filed a petition seeking her release Tuesday and then an emergency motion Wednesday.
-She said no charges have been filed against Ozturk.
+Khanbabai, who said no charges have been filed against Ozturk, filed a petition seeking her release Tuesday and then an emergency motion Wednesday.

 U.S. District Judge Indira Talwani initially issued an order giving the government until Friday to answer why Ozturk was being detained.
 Talwani also ordered that Ozturk not be moved outside the District of Massachusetts without 48 hours advance notice.